 So if somebody can offer a no-follow backlink only, take it.
 They're still meaningful for traffic and reputation.

 To verify the type of backlink, you can inspect the element directly on your browser with a right-click.

 If you see a rel=”nofollow” attribute in the HTML, that link is a no-follow.
 Otherwise, you got yourself a do-follow link.

-Also, keep in mind that not all backlinks are good.
+Also, bear in mind that not all backlinks are positive.
 The ones coming from untrusted and questionable sources can impact your SEO negatively.
 Especially if they've been penalized by Google (or other search engines) in the past.